spider-gazelle/action-controller/README.md

 ```

 The older style usage, below, is still functional and may be preferrable.
-However this newer style, inspired by Athena is less error prone, simpler to test and easier to document.
+However this newer style, inspired by Athena is less error prone, simpler to test and easier for a script to generate documentation.
 Hence we recommend using it.

 ## Usage